nasarinagasunil/Hybrid-AI-Travel-Assistant/README.md

 This project is an advanced, retrieval-augmented generation (RAG) system designed to function as an intelligent travel assistant.
 It answers natural language queries by combining the power of **semantic vector search** with the contextual richness of a **knowledge graph**.
 The final, enriched context is then fed to a large language model to synthesize a coherent, data-driven response.

-The primary goal of this project was to debug, complete, and enhance a semi-functional chat system, demonstrating skills in Python, API integration, database management, and prompt engineering.

 ## Core Features

   * **Hybrid Retrieval**: Utilizes **Pinecone** for fast, semantic vector search to understand user intent and **Neo4j** to enrich the search results with explicit, factual relationships from a knowledge graph.